rbisdorff/Digraph3/docSphinx/tutorial.rst

    The tutorial random valuation digraph

-Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetric links are drawn in black with an arrowhead showing the direction of the link.
+Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetrical links are drawn in black with an arrowhead showing the direction of the link.
 Notice the undetermined relational situation (:math:`r(6\,S\,2) = 0.00`) observed between nodes '6' and '2'.
 The corresponding link is marked in gray with an open arrowhead in the drawing (see :numref:`tutorialValDigraph`).

 Asymmetric and symmetric parts
 ``````````````````````````````

-We may now extract both the *symmetric* as well as the *asymmetric* part of digraph *dg* with the help of two corresponding constructors (see :numref:`asymSymParts`).
+We may now extract both the *symmetric* as well as the *asymmetrical* part of digraph *dg* with the help of two corresponding constructors (see :numref:`asymSymParts`).

 .. code-block:: pycon
    :linenos: